pixel-tree/cloudy-logic/README.md

 #### DIALOGFLOW

-Chatbot component uses Dialogflow v2.
+The chatbot component should be implemented using Dialogflow v2.

+It is possible to use a bespoke machine learning model instead; but in that case you will have to rewrite pythia.py.
+I have chosen to use Dialogflow as Pythia NPC is used for navigation (needs to be trained to recognise specific intents).

-Create a new agent; navigate to GCP and create a Service Account for agent; export the keys as a .json file and place in project root; create a .env file in root for environment variables (include project ID from Dialogflow and path to .json file; see placeholders in this repo) -- ***used to prevent sharing sensitive information!***
+Create new project and agent; navigate to GCP console and create a Service Account for agent; export the keys as .json file and place in project root; create .env file for environment variables and place in root (Dialogflow Project ID and path to .json file; see placeholders in repo) ***--important!--*** used to prevent sharing sensitive information.

+Chatbot will work only when running Flask/Python WSGI server; not with Node server (see below).

 #### SERVER